deckhouse/deckhouse/docs/site/pages/guides/PRODUCTION.md

 Select the [release channel](/documentation/v1/deckhouse-release-channels.html) and [update mode](/documentation/v1/modules/002-deckhouse/configuration.html#parameters-releasechannel) that suit your needs.
 The more stable the release channel is, the later you will have the chance to use the new features.

 If possible, use different release channels for clusters.
-For a development cluster, consider using a less stable release channel than for a test cluster or stage (pre-production) cluster.
-The same is true for test and prduction cluster.
+Use a less stable update channel for a development cluster than for a testing cluster or stage (pre-production) cluster.

 We recommend using the `Early Access` or `Stable` release channel for production clusters.
 If you have more than one cluster in a production environment, consider using different release channels for them.
 For example, `Early Access` for one, and `Stable` for another.
 If the clusters use the same release channel, we recommend setting update windows so that they do not overlap.

 {% alert class="guides__alert" level="warning" %}
-Even in very busy and critical clusters, it is not a good idea to disable the release channel.
+Even in very busy and critical clusters, it is not a good idea to disable the use of the release channel.
 The best strategy is a scheduled update.
 If you are using a Deckhouse release in your cluster that has not received an update in over six months, you will have a hard time getting help quickly should a problem arise.
 {% endalert %}

 The [update windows](/documentation/v1/modules/002-deckhouse/configuration.html#parameters-update-windows) management allows you to schedule automatic Deckhouse release updates when your cluster is not experiencing peak load.